Mark Bowen (footballer): Southampton

+AFC Wimbledon

 On 30 March 2022, Bowen was appointed manager of League One club AFC Wimbledon until the end of the season with the club sitting in 21st position, one point from safety with seven matches remaining, and without a win for nearly four months.
 Despite an improvement in form, he was unable to arrest the losing run, the team were relegated and he left the club.